NVIDIA-Omniverse/iot-samples/README.md

 ![open settings](content/docs/play_to_animate.png?raw=true)

-and then run one of the following
+and then run one of the following:

  ```
     source\ingest_app_csv\run_app.py